 AAM is proud to participate in Trust.txt, an industry initiative developed by non-profit organization JournalList to help publishers stand out as members of trusted industry associations and organizations.
-These FAQs give an overview of the program, how it works and the benefits for publishers.
+All AAM clients are now also members of JournalList, an organization that promotes news media transparency.
+These FAQs give an overview of the program, how it works and the benefits for AAM-audited publishers.

 What is Trust.txt?